Brawl345/gobot/README.md

 1. Copy your `https://events.hookdeck.com/e/...` URL to `WEBHOOK_PUBLIC_URL` variable
 2. Set a webhook port (e.g. `41320`) to `PORT`
 3. Set `WEBHOOK_URL_PATH` to a custom path
-   1. This is where the internal webhook server will listen on.
-Gotgbot **does not support an empty path** sadly.
+   - This is where the internal webhook server will listen on.
+Gotgbot **does not support an empty path**.
+   - Remember to set the `WEBHOOK_PUBLIC_URL` to `https://.../WEBHOOK_URL_PATH`.
+This variable is the URL that is sent to Telegram to notify them to which URL to send their data. `WEBHOOK_URL_PATH` is not sent to Telegram, nor appended to the `WEBHOOK_PUBLIC_URL` internally!
+It's just used for the internal http server.
-   2. For Hookdeck, set "Destionation Type" to "CLI" and insert your path
+   - For Hookdeck, set "Destionation Type" to "CLI" and insert your path
-4. Use the Hookdeck CLI: `hookdeck listen 41320 [SOURCE]`
+4. Use the Hookdeck CLI: `hookdeck listen 41320 [SOURCE]`.
+You can also use `cloudflared`, etc. It MUST be HTTPS!

 ### More options